JuliaDynamics/DiscreteEvents.jl/docs/src/internals.md

 Sim
 ```

-`Clock` and `Logger` are implemented as state machines.
-The exported functions above are commands to the internal state machines.
+The module contains two main types: `Clock` and `Logger`.
+Both are implemented as state machines.
+The implementation functions and types are not exported.
+The exported functions documented above under **Usage** are commands to the internal state machines.

-## Types for state machines
+## State machines

-We need some definitions for them to work.
+We have some definitions for them to work.

-### State machine
 ```@docs
 SEngine
 ```

 ### States

+Defined states for state machines.

 ```@docs
 SState
 Undefined